Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging.md

 ---
 title: Enabling debug logging
-intro: 'If the workflow logs do not provide enough detail to diagnose why a workflow, job, or step is not working as expected, you can enable additional debug logging.'
+intro: "If the workflow logs do not provide enough detail to diagnose why a workflow, job, or step is not working as expected, you can enable additional debug logging."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /actions/managing-workflow-runs/enabling-debug-logging
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 {% data reusables.actions.enterprise-beta %}